brandonrobertz/app-runner-deploy-template/README.md

 CPU, RAM and other settings are also available there.

+#### Environment Variables

+If you need to pass any environment variables from the GitHub Action into the App Runner config, you can add them in your Action Secrets and then add them to the `copy-env-vars` list.
+Some necessary enviroment variables have already been added for you (IAM credentials and region).

 ### Step 4: Run the action

 Running this action will deploy the app.
 If it doesn't exist, it will be created.

-This is set up to deploy when a release is pushed.
-You can also manually run it by going to: `Actions` -> `Deploy to App Runner` (in right menu) -> `Run workflow` (button) -> `Run workflow`.

 You should see the App Runner service in the AWS console now if all went well.
 If there was a failure, the workflow run will have logs detailing the problem.

-### Step 5: Alter the App Runner config
+### Step 5: Deployments

-By default, the App Runner is setup to monitor the GitHub repo and automatically deploy upon every commit.
-This is due to the fact that the App Runner GitHub Action doesn't let us set the deploy to manual yet.
-To fix this, let's change the settings:
+Pushing to the `main` branch will deploy this to App Runner.
+You don't need to run the GitHub Action to deploy, App Runner is listening for commits to `main`. *Use feature branches while developing.* App Runner will automatically roll back any commits that cause a build error or a failed health check.

+You can change App Runner settings by doing the following:

 1. Go to the [AWS App Runner Console](https://us-east-1.console.aws.amazon.com/apprunner/home?region=us-east-1#/services)
 2. Click on the appropriate service
 3. Go to the `Configuration` tab
-4. In `Source and deployment` click the `Edit` button.
+4. In the section you want to change, click the `Edit` button.
-5. From here, you can set the `Deployment method` to `Manual`

-Doing this will make it so that only releases and manual action runs will cause a deploy.

-You could also add some tags on this page.
 A project tag could be a good idea, if there are other non-App Runner resources associated with this service.

 ## Misc Notes